MicrosoftDocs/well-architected/well-architected/architect-role/checklist.md

 ---
 title: Solution architect's checklist
-description: Learn about the practice of being a Well-Architected architect.
+description: Learn about the deliverables of a Well-Architected architect.
 author: ckittel
 ms.author: chkittel
 ms.date: 10/26/2023